Mikea15/mikea15.github.io/_posts/2019-10-22-exploring-multi-threading-in-c.md

 ## More Worker Threads

 Now this is nice, so lets add more threads!
 How many?
 Well, I know my CPU has 8 thread, but nothing guarantees they will only run for my program tho.
-Operating system time slice program execution across multiple cores/threads, so even if you create more threads than your max CPU threads, there&#8217;s no &#8220;problem&#8221; because the operating system will switch execution time for them on its own.
+Operating system time slice program execution across multiple cores/threads, so even if you create more threads than your max CPU threads, there's no "problem" because the operating system will switch execution time for them on its own.

 C++ provides us a way of determining how many concurrent threads our system supports, so lets just use that: `std::thread::hardware_concurrency()`